Are You Ready for the GDPR?

 What are my obligations as a data processor?

 See disclaimer above and Chapter 4 of the law.
 Data processors must acquire “explicit and unambiguous” consent to process subjects’ data.
-“Companies will no longer be able to utilise long illegible terms and conditions full of legalese, as the request for consent must be given in an intelligible and easily accessible form, with the purpose for data processing attached to that consent - meaning it must be unambiguous.”
+“Companies will no longer be able to utilize long illegible terms and conditions full of legalese, as the request for consent must be given in an intelligible and easily accessible form, with the purpose for data processing attached to that consent - meaning it must be unambiguous.”
 Pre-checked consent boxes are also forbidden, as data subjects must expressly opt in to give permission, rather than be required to opt out.

 If a data breach occurs, data processors have 72 hours in which to notify the affected persons.